mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MapFunctions_readme.txt

    • strangeAdd: Creates a strange attractor, such as the Clifford or Lorenz attractors.
    • spiralAdd: Creates a Nautilus (equiangular) or Archimedes spiral.
+   • blobAdd1: Creates a network of metaballs, or blobs.
+Uses distributions.
-   • blobAdd: Creates a network of metaballs, or blobs.
+   • blobAdd2: Creates a network of metaballs, or blobs.
+Does not use distributions.
+   • blobAdd3: Generates a regular 3D grid that is projected onto the surfaces of one or more metaballs.
    • flokalAdd: Creates a kaleidoscopic bubble and swirl pattern kind of like a doily.
    • stitchAdd: Generates a triangle made of cross-hatched line segments, like